National Folkloric Dance Companies in Egypt

 The establishment of national folkloric¹ dance companies in Egypt marks a significant moment in the evolution, perception, and practice of Oriental dance.
-The two most well-known folkloric dance companies of Egypt—The Reda Troupe and the National Folkloric Troupe (in Arabic, al-Firqat al-Qawmiyyat al-Funun ash-Sha’biyya)—have shaped the development of Oriental dance in the Middle East and in Europe and the United States.
+The two most well-known folkloric dance companies of Egypt—The Reda Troupe and the National Folkloric Troupe (in Arabic, al-Firqat al-Qawmiyyat al-Funun ash-Sha’biyya)—have shaped the development of Oriental dance in the Middle East and Europe and the United States.
 These dance companies created a kind of “invented tradition,” taking indigenous dance forms and sanitizing them for the stage, transforming them into respectable and artistic choreographies.
-Some dances, such as Mahmoud Reda’s “Melaya Leff,” were pure theatrical creations, based not in authentic ethnic dance movement, but rather in a character or archetype.
+Some dances, such as Mahmoud Reda’s “Melaya Leff,” were pure theatrical creations, based not on authentic ethnic dance movement, but rather in a character or archetype.
 These folkloric dance companies created, as dance scholar Anthony Shay says, “modernist interpretations of what [the choreographers thought] Egyptian culture should be.”² Dancers who trained and performed with these companies have gone on to influential and lucrative careers as soloists in their own right and/or as choreographers for solo Oriental dancers.

 We will now look at some of the most influential figures in the folkloric dance movement and how they changed the face of Oriental dance.